flintlib/flint/doc/source/fmpz_factor.rst

     The function returns 1 if `n` is completely factored, otherwise it returns `0`.

+.. function:: int fmpz_factor_trial(fmpz_factor_t factor, const fmpz_t n, slong num_primes)

+    Factors `n` into prime factors using trial division.
+If `n` is zero or negative, the sign field of the ``factor`` object will be set accordingly.

+    The algorithm uses the given number of primes, which must be in the range `[0, 3512]`.
+An exception is raised if a number outside this range is passed.

+    The function returns 1 if `n` is completely factored, otherwise it returns `0`.

+    The final entry in the factor struct is set to the cofactor after removing prime factors, if this is not `1`.

 .. function:: void fmpz_factor_refine(fmpz_factor_t res, const fmpz_factor_t f)

     Attempts to improve a partial factorization of an integer by "refining"